sbp354/satbench/README.md

 ## Dataset
 Our human dataset is collected using a reaction time paradigm proposed by McElree & Carrasco [2] where observers are forced to respond at a beep which sounds at a specific time after target presentation.
 Varying the beep interval across several blocks helps us collect object recognition data across different reaction times (`500ms`, `900ms`, `1100ms`, `1300ms`, `1500ms`).
 We evaluate dynamic neural networks using the same paradigm with computational FLOPs used as an analog for reaction time.

 Human dataset and network results can be found at https://osf.io/2cpmb/.
+Download and unzip `human-data.zip` and `model_data.zip` for human and network data respectively.

 The `human_data_analysis/` directory above contains code for analysis and visualization of human data across all experimental conditions.

 ## Code
 We benchmark 4 dynamic neural network models - MSDNet [2] , SCAN [3], Cascaded-Nets (CNets) [4]  and ConvRNN [3] on our dataset.
 The following table mentions the scripts to be used for training and inference of each model.
 We used code for each model from existing/official implementations (links given below):